Should I buy it?

 - Group welfare — not a solo display fish.
 Plan at least **8** together for normal behaviour; smaller groups often mean stress, colour loss, or nipping depending on species.

 - Shrimp & snails.
-Shrimp: compatible in most setups.
-Cherry shrimp and other dwarf species coexist with peaceful small fish, though baby shrimp are food for almost any fish that gets to them.
+Cherry shrimp and other dwarfs can coexist with peaceful small fish; baby shrimp are food for almost anything that finds them.

 What most shops don't tell you

-- 3.Males flash flanks at each other and at females constantly when the group has rivals to compete with.
+- 4.Males flash flanks at each other and at females constantly when the group has rivals to compete with.
 The shop juvenile looks female and dull; the full colour only sets at adult size.
 Buy a group of eight, not a pair.

 About this species